Hao-Starrr/Hao-Starrr.github.io/_pages/cv.md

   - To top 1 only, by Wu Yee Sun College.

 - 2019-22, Elite Scholarship
-  - **Less than 1%, consecutive 3 years** in 2020, 2021, 2022.
+  - Less than 1%, consecutive 3 years in 2020, 2021, 2022.
 To excellent students in ELITE program only, award to their extra effort and ability showed in specially-offered more difficult and advanced courses (ESTR).
 The requirement can be found [here](https://www.erg.cuhk.edu.hk/erg/Elite).

 - 2020-22, Yu To Sang Memorial Scholarship
-  - **Less than 1%, consecutive 3 years** in 2020, 2021, 2022.
-Nominated by Faculty and awarded by University.
+  - Less than 1%, consecutive 3 years in 2020, 2021, 2022.
+Nominated by Faculty for excellent academic performance.

 - 2019-21, Dean’s List (consecutive 2 years)